innobright/help.innobright.com/src/inputs/variance.rst

 Some renderers can output sample variance, and this can be given to Altus.
 If not provided.
 Altus will construct an estimated sample variance.

-If you can produce a sample variance directly from the renderer you will need to render with a 1,1 box filter as the output cannot be averaged through an external reconstruction filter.
-It must be the exact information that the renderer outputs.
+For renderers that can output sample variance, you must render it with a 1,1 box filter.
+The output cannot be averaged through an external reconstruction filter.

 Here is an example of a sample variance output from PBRT renderer.
 The render's beauty output (left) and the sample variance of the beauty (right):

 .. image:: ./input/sample_variance.png
    :scale: 60 %